 - Individuals involved in the research must execute the appropriate Patent, Research, and Other Proprietary Rights Agreement.

-- The Sponsored Programs Office ensures that research proposals from, and contracts with, University units meet sponsors' and University requirements and guidelines; such proposals/contracts must receive approval from the Principal Investigator, department chair, and dean prior to Sponsored Programs Office obtaining authorization from the Vice President for Research (or in his/her absence, the Provost and Vice President for Academic Affairs, the Secretary to the Board of Trustees, or the President) before release to any organization or agency external to the University.
+- The Sponsored Programs Office ensures that research proposals from, and contracts with, University units meet sponsors' and University requirements and guidelines; such proposals/contracts must receive approval from the Principal Investigator, department chair, and dean prior to Sponsored Programs Office obtaining authorization from the Vice President for Research (or in his/her absence, the Provost and Senior Vice President for Academic Affairs, the Secretary to the Board of Trustees, or the President) before release to any organization or agency external to the University.

 - The Advancement Office ensures that proposals to foundations meet both foundation and university requirements.
 Such proposals must receive approval of the head of the University unit and from the Vice President for Advancement before release to any organization external to the University.
 Proposals requiring a University match or seeking funding for $10,000 or more must also be approved by the Vice President for Research prior to release from the University.

 - Arrangements for satisfaction of contractual obligations set forth in contracts or legal agreements with outside agencies, if any, must be completed.
 These requirements are negotiated through the Sponsored Programs Office staff.

 - The work must conform with policies relating to the conduct of research at Michigan Technological University.
 This includes (but is not limited to) policies relating to scientific misconduct, conflict of interest, laboratory operations, financial obligations, protection of animal and human subjects, and hazardous substance removal.